-When a person runs their first marathon (26.2 miles), they are counseled and prepared that they will need time to rest and recover after their race is done.
+When a person runs their first marathon (26.2 miles), they are counseled and prepared that they will need time to rest and recover after their race is over.
 A rule of thumb is that if a first-time marathoner trains for six months, they should expect it to be about six months before their body is fully recovered and back to normal.
 The same holds true for having surgery or a prolonged illness.
 No one would ever expect someone to “bounce back” right away after having an operation or being sick.
-There is an expected recovery period that may last weeks to months in each of these situations.
+An expected recovery period may last weeks to months in each of these situations.

 Recovery after giving birth is no different.
 Women’s bodies go through immense physiologic and hormonal changes after having babies.
 It takes time to recover.
 Despite this, many new moms are unprepared for what to expect in the weeks to months postpartum.
 Here are some common bodily changes that all postpartum moms should be aware of, as well as worrisome symptoms that should prompt you to contact your doctor.

 This starts as bright red blood, like a heavy period, for the first few days to a week post-birth.
 It then lightens and changes to a brown to yellow color.
 Intermittent spotting can last up to six weeks or so.

 Worrisome signs: If bleeding is very heavy (i.e., soaking through more than one pad per hour), contains clots larger than egg-sized, and/or does not start to improve after several days, contact your care provider.
 These symptoms can be due to a postpartum hemorrhage (PPH), which can be life-threatening.1

 Uterine cramping is the most painful in the first days to a week after giving birth.
 The uterus contracts and decreases in size, also known as uterine involution, causing pain.
 Oxytocin, one of the main hormones released during breastfeeding, can worsen cramps in these early postpartum days.
 Ibuprofen and using a heating pad can help to ease pain from cramping.